 Number of speakers: Over 9 million people worldwide, including 5 million speakers in Israel

 Hebrew is the only living language remaining in the Canaanite family.
-The oldest Hebrew inscriptions date back to 3,000 years ago.
+The oldest Hebrew inscriptions dating back to 3,000 years ago.

 But by 400 CE, it was hardly ever spoken.
 People still studied the language.
 It was used in Jewish religious ceremonies and in literature and poetry.
 But they didn’t use it in their everyday lives.

-Languages die when people don’t speak them.
+Languages die when people don’t speak to them.
 So, how did Hebrew come back from the dead?

 The change began in the late 19th century, as Jews began to return to Israel.
 Some began using it at home, with their families.
 Then, it moved to a language of instruction in some schools.
 And finally, it became the language of everyday life, with Jewish immigrants to Israel from around the world obliged to learn it and speak it.